San Joaquin Valley: Medical access

+Likewise, the counties of the San Joaquin Valley have relatively high ratios of population to physicians, suggesting relatively low access, with the highest in Kings County at 1,027 patients per a physician, the San Joaquin Valley average at approximately 671 patients per a physician and the California average of 400 patients per a physician.
+Another measure of access is licensed acute care hospital beds per thousand population, where the Kings County average of 1.1 beds per a thousand and the San Joaquin Valley average of 1.8 beds per a thousand were again less than the state average of 2.1 bed per a thousand.
+Consequently, the age adjusted death rate is significantly higher than the rest of California.

+In response the University of California with the University of California, Merced is exploring opening a research medical school specializing in rural care, in hopes that some graduates will settle in the San Joaquin Valley and provide better healthcare.

 Ethnic and cultural groups

 Latinos/Hispanics, Chicanos and Mexicans

-Currently, the Latino and Mexican descendants are large percentage of the demographics in the San Joaquin Valley.
+Currently, the Latino and Mexican descendants are a large percentage of the demographics in the San Joaquin Valley.
 Since not long after the onset of the bracero program during World War II, all but a minor percentage of the farmworkers in the region have been of Mexican ancestry.
 Ethnic and economic friction between Mexican-Americans and the valley's predominantly white farming elite manifested itself most notably during the 1960s and 1970s, when the United Farm Workers, led by César Chávez, went on numerous strikes and called for boycotts of table grapes.
 The UFW generated enormous sympathy throughout the United States, even managing to terminate several agricultural mechanization projects at the United States Department of Agriculture.
-However, from the 1970s onward, landlords and large corporations have also hired undocumented immigrants.
+Consequently, from the 1970s onward, landlords and large corporations have hired undocumented immigrants.
 This has allowed them to increase their profits due to low overhead on wages.

-European and Asian groups
+European groups

 The San Joaquin Valley has—by California standards—an unusually large number of European, Middle Eastern, and Asian ethnicities in the heritage of its citizens.
 These communities are often quite large and, relative to Americans immigration patterns, quite eclectic: for example, there are more Azorean Portuguese in the San Joaquin Valley than in the Azores.
 Many groups are found in majorities in specific cities, and hardly anywhere else in the region.
-For example, Assyrians are concentrated in Turlock, Dutch in Ripon, Sikhs in Stockton and Livingston, and Croats in Delano.
+For example, Assyrians are concentrated in Turlock, Dutch in Ripon, and Croats in Delano.
 Kingsburg is famous for its distinctly Swedish air, having been founded by immigrants from that country.
 Ethnic groups found in a broader area are Portuguese, Germans, Armenians, Basques, and the "Okies" of primarily English and Scots-Irish descent who migrated to California from the Midwest and South.
-Mennonite groups descended from Russian Germans settled in the areas of Reedley and Dinuba, as well as Protestant Volga Germans who settled in the broader Fresno area.
-Since the early 1970s East Indians of predominantly Punjabi, Gujrati and Southern India have settled in the valley communities.
-Most recently large numbers of Pakistanis have settled in Modesto and Lodi.
-In addition, the late 1970s and 80s saw an influx of immigrants from Indochina following the War in Vietnam.
-These immigrants, the majority of whom are Hmong, Thai, Laotian, Cambodian, and Vietnamese, have settled in the communities of Stockton, Modesto, Merced, and Fresno.
+Mennonite groups descended from Russian Germans settled in the areas of Reedley and Dinuba, as well as Lutheran and Catholic Volga Germans who settled in the broader Fresno area.